 The expectation is that the client (who is sometimes the text editor, and sometimes you!) will mostly use this representation to read from the data structures, but they will usually not write to the data structures themselves.
-However, clients allowed to manipulate the data structures, and so we expose the data structure invariants (like is_tbuf) as part of the interface.
+However, clients are allowed to manipulate the data structures, and so we expose the data structure invariants (like is\tbuf) as part of the interface.

 This means that your data structure invariants will need to be very good, and we will test them very thoroughly.
 They need to permit anything permitted by the specification, and disallow anything that is not allowed by the specification.
-One thing we will not require you to do in this assignment is circularity checking: we will never test your data structures against a doubly linked list where you can follow next pointers forever without reaching NULL or one where you can follow prev pointers forever without reaching NULL.
+One thing we will not require you to do in this assignment is circularity checking: we will never test your data structures against a doubly linked list where you can follow next pointers forever without reaching NULL.